rlamberton/rex-alerter/README.md

    b) Less than 10% - Green colour
    c) More than 10% - Blue colour
 5. Auto-scroll to end when new alerts are displayed
+6. Click alert to open a new browser tab on the Bittrex trading screen for that market
-6. Ignore new coins that are less than 3 days old
+7. Ignore new coins that are less than 3 days old
-7. Ignore previously pumped coins (> 20%)
+8. Ignore previously pumped coins (> 20%)
-8. Ignore non-BTC markets
+9. Ignore non-BTC markets
-9. Ignore low-volume coins (< 0.05btc))
+10. Ignore low-volume coins (< 0.05btc))
-10. Ignore markets with notices (e.g. delisting/removal) or which are OFFLINE
+11. Ignore markets with notices (e.g. delisting/removal) or which are OFFLINE